Viranchee/PrivatePropertiesInProtocols/README.md

 ## Thanks
 - [Yogesh Singh][yogesh], for mentoring and providing a platform to showcase my ideas
 - [Pointfree.co][pointfree], for improving my understanding of Programming, Composition, Functional Programming, Thinking about in terms of Software.
 - [Krzysztof Zablocki][merowing], for building [sourcery], a library to automate swift code generation and encouraging Meta-programming
-- Peer reviewers for not allowing me to expose UIViews.
-It is because of that I am able to come up with this research and write this blog post :)

 ## For the reader
  Want me to explain you or your coworkers on benefits of using this approach, you can always drop me an [email][email] or [tweet][twitter] me.